tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 <a class="noExtIcon" href="https://developer.box.com/reference#edit-a-collaboration"><img src="images/boxparameterexample.png" /></a>

 In this example, the parameters are grouped by type: path parameters, query parameters, and body parameters.
-The resource URL sets off the path parameter (`collab_id`) in an recognizable way.
+The resource URL also sets off the path parameter (`collab_id`) in an recognizable way.

 ## Listing parameters in a table